 The term Baluchi (Baluch, Balouch) refers to people whose primary language is Baluch.
 Many different groups of people are sometimes referred to as Baluchi.
 They include the Barbari, Timuri, Taimani, Makrani, Sarawani, and others.
 Most Baluchi tribal people today live in Pakistan and are divided into 2 groups: Sulaimani and Makrani.
 A small number live the Punjab province of India.

-Weavers in the Southern part of the Baluch region typically weave flatweaves.
-Their kilims usually use undyed wool, making them rather somber-looking.
-The people of the Southern Baluch area are also known for their embroidery.
+Weavers in the southern part of the Baluch region typically weave flatweaves or kilims (rugs without a pile).
+Their kilims usually use undyed wool, making them rather somber looking.
+The people of the southern Baluch area are also known for their embroidery.
 They decorate their bags with tassels and with shells found in the deserts of south Afghanistan left over from ancient oceans.

 Baluchi rugs sold in the Iranian collection city of Meshad can be called Meshad-Baluch rugs.
 Those sold in the Afghanistan collection city of Herat are known as Herat-Baluch rugs.
 As a general rule, Baluchi rugs are labeled according to the region in which they are sold.